-Have you ever wondered how consumers are searching for your business online?
+Have you ever wondered how consumers are searching for your business online or how to optimise for voice search?
 More than likely, many consumers are utilising voice search.
 In fact, Google’s CEO announced that one-fifth of all Google searches are voice queries.
 Click here to learn more.

 One of the most important parts of optimising content for voice search is understanding that voice search is a micro-moment.
 A micro-moment is when someone uses their mobile device or tablet to find an answer, buy a product, watch a video or discover something.
 Consumers instinctively use their device and the internet when they need information that’s readily available to answer their question.

 If you’re wondering how to optimise for voice search, read below: